 Ockham IPS is a network organisation.
 We believe that policy research and evaluation can be much more efficiently conducted in alliance with like-minded network-type organisations.
 For each assignment, a team of specialists is composed according to the needs of the specific request.
 We therefore prefer to keep the organisation small, flexible, and with a low level of overhead, management costs, while maintaining high quality standards.
 Our team is composed of experienced researchers and consultants.
 They have worked in different national and international projects for a wide range of clients.
 They all have a strong academic background and are passionate about doing policy research helping governments and enterprises improving their performance.

 Bert-Jan is senior consultant and managing partner at Ockham IPS.
 He is an experienced consultant, researcher, evaluator and project manager.
-He was responsible for the implementation of more than 70 projects over the last 13 years, for a wide range of clients (such as the European Commission, European Parliament, European Agencies, UNESCO, UNICEF, ILO and Member States).
+He was responsible for the implementation of more than 90 projects over the last 14 years, for a wide range of clients (such as the European Commission, European Parliament, European Agencies, UNESCO, UNICEF, ILO and Member States).
 He has great experience monitoring and evaluating EU programmes (such as ESF, ERDF, LLP, Erasmus+ and INTERREG) doing ex ante, ongoing, and ex post evaluations, as well as impact assessments.
 He is an expert in the field of VET, labour market and employment, doing European wide studies, advising governments in setting up VET systems, writing articles, and giving workshops and lectures.
+He is Erasmus+ expert in the Netherlands (2014 – current) and from 2011-2013 he was member of the thematic working group of the European Commission on quality in adult learning.
+He is ambassador of EPALE (Electronic Platform for Adult Learning in Europe) in the Netherlands.
 He has an academic background in Economic Geography and previously worked as account manager for Research voor Beleid and Panteia.

 Simon is senior consultant and managing partner at Ockham IPS.
 He was involved in more than 50 research and evaluation projects in the last ten years.
 These projects covered various fields including studies and evaluations related to education, training and lifelong learning, labour market and employment policies, cohesion policies, mobility, social security, culture and science.
 Simon is involved in these studies as researcher, expert, evaluator or project leader.
 Simon is the external consultant in the ET2020 Working Group in Adult Learning focusing on adult learning in the work place.
 He is editorial board member for the European Training Foundation and the E-Platform for Adult Learning in Europe.
 He has a background in philosophy, with a minor in statistics.